Department of Health and Human Services National Institutes of Health National Institute on Aging Intramural Research Program

 Staff Scientist 1

-The National Institute on Aging (NIA), Intramural Research Program (IRP), a major research component of the National Institutes of Health (NIH) in the Department of Health and Human Services (DHHS), is recruiting for a Staff Scientist in the Lymphocyte Differentiation Section (LDS) of the Laboratory of Molecular Biology and Immunology (LMBI) in Baltimore, MD.
-The LDS has three major interests: 1) Transcriptional features and its epigenetic regulation in CD8+ T cell subpopulations and their changes with age; 2) General and antigen-specific α/β TCR repertoire diversity, TCR clonal distribution, and their age-associated changes and consequence; and 3) Regulation and function of telomere and telomerase in lymphocyte proliferation, differentiation, function and aging.
+The National Institute on Aging (NIA), Intramural Research Program (IRP), a major research component of the National Institutes of Health (NIH) in the Department of Health and Human Services (DHHS), is recruiting for a Staff Scientist in the Transgenics Section of the Laboratory of Neurogenetics (LNG) in Bethesda, MD.
+The Transgenic Section focuses on understanding the molecular and pathophysiological mechanisms of Parkinson’s disease and related disorders.

 Staff Scientists do not receive independent resources, although they often work independently and have sophisticated skills and knowledge essential to the work of the Laboratory.
-Although this Staff Scientist will be supervised by the Section Chief, they will be interacting with the scientists from the IRP and scientific community at large.
+Although this Staff Scientist will be supervised by the Section Chief, he/she will be interacting with the scientists from the IRP and scientific community at large.
 The successful candidate will have experience in collaborative research documented in publications and more generally will have a history of publications that reflect experience in the analytical requirements of this position.

-To apply: Please send a cover letter, curriculum vitae, bibliography, statement of research interests, and three letters of recommendation to: Sarah Lewis, Intramural Program Specialist, Office of the Scientific Director, National Institute on Aging, Vacancy #NIA-IRP-20-16 via email at email@example.com.
-Applications, including letters of recommendation, must reference the Vacancy #NIA-IRP-20-16.
-The first round of reviews is expected to occur on or about July 6, 2020; however, applications will be accepted until the position is filled.
+To apply: Please send a cover letter, curriculum vitae, bibliography, major research contributions and how they were achieved, and three letters of recommendation to: Sarah Lewis, Intramural Program Specialist; Office of the Scientific Director, National Institute on Aging; Vacancy #NIA-IRP-21-02; via email: firstname.lastname@example.org.
+Applications, including letters of recommendation, must reference the Vacancy #NIA-IRP-21-02.
+The first round of reviews is expected to occur on or about April 7, 2021; however, applications will be accepted until the position is filled.

 DHHS and NIH are Equal Opportunity Employers.